TouK/sputnik/README.md

 sputnik -conf /home/spoonman/sputnik/conf.properties -changeId I0a2afb7ae4a94ab1ab473ba00e2ec7de381799a0 -revisionId 3f37692af2290e8e3fd16d2f43701c24346197f0
 ```

-Sputnik runs Checkstyle, PMD, FindBugs, CodeNarc and JSHint (or JSLint) only on files affected by Gerrit's patchset.
+Sputnik runs Checkstyle, PMD, FindBugs, CodeNarc, JSHint (or JSLint) and Sonar only on files affected by Gerrit's patchset.
 It collects all violations and report them back to Gerrit or Stash.

 Typical configuration file looks like this: